-Many years ago, in sleep, I had a vision of a beautiful valley, filled with flowers of the most bewildering beauty and richest perfume.
+Many years ago, in sleep, I had a vision of a secluded valley, which was filled with flowers of the most bewildering beauty and richest perfume.
 The slopes of the surrounding hills were covered with blooming trees and trailing vines.
 Here, in a deep shade, I sat, listening to the hum of bees and the silvery clink of dripping waters.
-The air was laden with delicious balms, which fed the senses with a thousand delights.
-Flocks of gorgeously plumed birds sported in and out among the branches of the trees, playful and sinless and stainless.
-It was a retreat of silvan beauty, and all that marred the enjoyment I felt was my companionless condition.
+The air was laden with delicious odors, which fed the senses with a thousand delights.
+Gorgeously plumed birds sported among the trees, chasing each other with gladness, and singing sweetly their songs of love.
+It was a retreat of sylvan beauty, and all that marred my enjoyment was my companionless condition.

-A sense of isolation swept over my being until I became indifferent to the scenes about me, and lamented my condition as a calamity.
-As I did this, suddenly there stood beside me a beautiful woman. with a most comely form.
-As I looked in her eyes, those lattices of the soul, a thrill of joy pervaded my entire being.
+A sense of isolation swept over my being, until I became indifferent to the charms about me, and lamented my unhappy lot.
+As I did this, suddenly there stood before me a beautiful woman, with a most queenly form.
+As I gazed in her eyes, I felt a thrill of joy pervade my entire being.
 She spoke no word, but, with downcast look, contemplated the untidy dress she wore.
-This now attracted my attention, and I began to realize that my sister-visitor was clad in rags, soiled and repulsive to my feelings, and disfiguring to her faultless Her hair was beautiful, but tangled and unform. cared for.
+This now attracted my attention, and I began to realize that my sister-visitor was clad in rags, soiled, and repulsive to my feelings, and disfiguring to her faultless person.
+Her hair was beautiful, but tangled and uncared for.
 She wore an expression of sadness on her face, which awaked my deepest sympathies.
 I thought she looked appealingly to me for pity, and as I was going to express my sorrow for her condition, she faded from my sight.

 My situation now became more unendurable than ever.
 Solitude was doubly irksome since I had looked into the eyes of my unknown friend.
 My spirit was seized with a feeling of unrest, and that which seemed to give most occupation to my mind was the thought of the repulsive and untidy dress of my strangely beautiful companion.
-While engaged in the contemplation of this subject, unconscious of the presence of of any one, a graceful shadow fell upon the lawn before me, and, turning, I beheld the approach of my charming visitor again.
-But what a transformation !
-She was completely changed ; her tattered and soiled garments were gone, and in their stead, she was clad most beautifully, with graceful and well-fitting habits about her peerless form.
+While engaged in the contemplation of this subject, unconscious of the presence of any one, a graceful shadow fell upon the lawn beside me, and, turning, I saw approaching my charming visitor again.
+But what a transformation!
+She was completely changed; her tattered and soiled garments were gone, and in their stead, she was clad with graceful and well-fitting habits about her peerless form.

-"Grace was in her steps, heaven in her eye, In all her actions dignity and love."
+"Grace was in her step, heaven in her eye, In all her actions dignity and love."

-I could utter no word in her lovely presence; seeing which, she spoke, "In which habit do you love me most?"
+I could utter no word in her charming presence; seeing which, she spoke, "In which attire do you love me most?"
 Her words thrilled me with a strange happiness; and I said, "As you are now!"
 She made reply: "Then purify your thoughts, elevate your tastes, chasten your desires, and make me beautiful forever.
 I am now clad as you would have me; but as you saw me first, so have you made me.
-My soiled rags are but the reflection of your unpurified desires, your untamed passions, and your undeveloped spiritual conditions.
+My soiled rags are but the reflection of your impure desires, your ungoverned passions, and your unrefined spiritual nature.
 Watch yourself, my dear companion, and think of what I tell you.
-You will see me again !"
-Whereupon I awoke,
+You will see me again!"
+Whereupon I awoke.

-"When like a passing thought she fled, In light, away 1"
+"When like a passing thought she fled, In light, away!"